10 Movies That Inspire Gratitude

 8. Oliver!
 (1968)

-The film doesn’t shy away from the hardships that the less fortunate and impoverished will endure daily.
-Despite the somewhat bleak premise, Oliver! still introduces hope, empathy, courage, perseverance, and compassion as its primary themes.
+The film doesn’t shy away from the hardships that the less fortunate and impoverished can endure daily.
+Despite the somewhat bleak premise, Oliver still introduces hope, empathy, courage, perseverance, and compassion as its primary themes.

 Duration: 2 h 33 min